davidherbert2/pancreas-imaging/README.md

 conda install -c anaconda pillow
 ```

 Simple Python script to read image metadata (specifically transplantability consensus field) from collated_scores.xlsx and sort a directory of images into good and bad accordingly.
-Output is a pair of square images:
+Output is a pair of square images in directory 'good_images' or 'bad_images':

 ```
-&lt;image_number&gt;_left.png
+./<image_number>_left.png
-&lt;image_number&gt;_right.png
+./<image_number>_right.png
 ```